How to Stop Condensation in Bathroom?

 We have pulled this diagram together to help demonstrate:

 As you can see, having bubble bath in the bath forms an insulation layer on top of the water, it also acts as a barrier to steam entering the air and helping to control the humidity.
+We discuss the impact insulation (or missing insulation gaps) can cause cold spots and condensation.

 It also has the benefit of keeping the bath water warmer for longer – bonus!
 This is because there is also less heat loss, just like insulation acts on other occasions, helping to retain heat.